Course Waiver Policies

 Students who have completed six credits or more of undergraduate course work in marketing with a minimum grade of B (3.0) in each of the marketing courses, have a cumulative GPA of B+ (3.3) or better in all marketing course work, and a cumulative undergraduate GPA of 3.0 (B) or higher may be eligible for a Substitution Waiver.
 Students granted a substitution waiver for GSM 5107 are required to complete either "GSM 6260 - Research for Marketing Decisions" or "GSM 6261 Marketing Strategy" in place of GSM 5107.

-* GSM 5108 and GSM 5109 - Practical Application for Careers and Enterprises (fall and spring semester)
+* GSM 5108 and GSM 5109 - PACE: Practical Application for Careers and Enterprises (fall and spring semester)

 GSM 5108 and 5109 cannot be waived.